-TFC Pathways tailor your preparation for your intended degree programme at the University of Auckland.
+TFC Pathways tailor your preparation for your intended degree programme at the University of Auckland

 We have five specific pathways: Arts, Business and Economics, Education and Social Work, Engineering, and Science.
 TFC also offers a General pathway.
-Successful completion of any TFC pathway will give you a University Entrance qualification.
+Successful completion of any TFC pathway will give you a University Entrance qualification

-The General, Arts, Business and Economics, Engineering and Science pathways are offered only at the City Campus.

-The Education and Social Work pathway is offered at Epsom Campus, Tai Tonga Campus (South Auckland) and Tai Tokerau Campus (Whangārei).
+All Pathways are offered at the City Campus.
+The Education and Social Work Pathway is also offered at Tai Tonga Campus (South Auckland).